toa-io/toa/extensions/exposition/documentation/io.md

   io:output: [name, location]
 ```

-A method declaration without `io:output` will cause a startup warning, and its response will always
-be empty with a `204` status code.

 When an operation does not return an object (e.g., a primitive or a stream), or an object is dynamic
 and its properties are not known in advance, `io:output` may have a value of `true` to disable
 output restrictions.